Chameleon (character): Fictional character biography

 Dmitri Smerdyakov was born in Soviet Russia.
 In his youth, he becomes a servant to his half-brother Sergei Kravinoff, and later a minor associate of Gustav Fiers.
 Although Dmitri and Sergei are friends, Sergei is often abusive to him, leading to a combination of admiration and resentment towards Kravinoff.
 Eventually, Smerdyakov emigrates to the United States of America.
 Having made a talent for himself during his youth by impressing Sergei by impersonating friends and neighbors, he assumes a new disguise: the identity of Chameleon.
 During his first known criminal outing, he impersonates Spider-Man, but is soon exposed and arrested.
 Shortly afterward, Sergei (now known as "Kraven the Hunter") comes to the United States, and the Chameleon sets his old associate's sights on Spider-Man.
-Both men become long-time enemies of Spider-Man, part of his primary rogues gallery.
+Kraven and Chameleon both become long-time enemies of Spider-Man, part of his primary rogues gallery.

-The Chameleon inspires Kraven to begin hunting Spider-Man, inviting Kraven to dispose of the hero.
-With Kraven, the Chameleon battles Iron Man, and then confronts the Hulk.
-At one point, the Chameleon disguises himself as Hank Pym, and robs Pym's laboratory for documents to combat Virus Nine.
-While delivering the documents and a shrunken Hulk to Hydra, he is encountered and defeated by Ant-Man.
-The Chameleon also disguises himself as the Torpedo and battles Daredevil.

 When Kraven commits suicide, the Chameleon becomes obsessed with making Spider-Man suffer for his failure to prevent this.
-He ingests a serum which makes his face permanently featureless and malleable.
+He ingests a serum which makes his face featureless and malleable.
 He attempts to kidnap America's leading expert on superconductors, but is thwarted by Spider-Man.
 He then kidnaps J. Jonah Jameson.
 He approaches the Maggia for support to be New York's new crime lord, and forms an alliance with Hammerhead.
 Disguised as a scientist, the Chameleon temporarily removes Spider-Man's powers.
-He allies himself with the Femme Fatales, the Scorpion, and the Tarantula to eliminate Spider-Man and the Black Cat, but escapes when his plan fails.
+He allies with the Femme Fatales, Scorpion, and Tarantula to eliminate Spider-Man and the Black Cat, but escapes when his plan fails.